 Confusion is described as a change in mental status in which a person is not able to think with their usual level of clarity..
 It is inherent in forgetfulness and lack of concentration.

+This is one of the most pressing real life problems today.
 It can be caused by different things including medical and environmental factors.
 It can also be due to the experience of a loss, a heartbreak, or abuse.

 Don’t allow the situation to deteriorate into something more serious.
-Try to snap out of whatever experiences you have had that is causing confusion.
+Try to snap out of whatever experiences you have had that are causing confusion.
 Seek medical help if necessary or talk to a psychologist.

 9. Friendship Problems